 The registered nurse functions in three roles: provider of care, coordinator of care and member of a profession.
-Within these roles, the associate degree nurse implements individualized plans of care for clients from diverse and multicultural populations.
-The associate degree nurse also coordinates client care with other nurses and members of the interdisciplinary health care team using effective communication skills.
-The associate degree nurse practices in a variety of health care settings where policies and procedures are specified, and guidance is available.
-The associate degree nurse is competent, skilled, ethical, and accountable to society in fulfillment of its needs.
+Within these roles, the bachelor's degree nurse implements individualized plans of care for clients from diverse and multicultural populations.
+The bachelor's degree nurse also coordinates client care with other nurses and members of the interdisciplinary health care team using effective communication skills.
+The bachelor's degree nurse practices in a variety of health care settings where policies and procedures are specified, and guidance is available.
+The bachelor's degree nurse is competent, skilled, ethical, and accountable to society in fulfillment of its needs.